This article guides you to set up Jenkins build inside a Docker container using Docker-based Jenkins build agents.

 As you know, spinning up a new container takes less than a minute; every build spins up a new container, builds the project, and is destroyed.
 This way, you can reduce the number of static Jenkins build VMs.

-In this guide, I will walk you through the steps for configuring docker container as build slaves.
+In this guide, I will walk you through the steps for configuring Docker Containers as build agents.

 Let’s Implement It

 Configure a Docker Host With Remote API [Important]